 To do this, a compiler with

-TCO will try to eliminate the last tail call with a jump operation and fix the issue of stack overflow.
-Suppose if Python have a
+TCO will try to eliminate the last tail call with a jump operation and fix the stack overflow issue.
+Suppose if Python had a

 goto operation, we could replace the last call of